Indran Amirthanayagam: Life

 Amirthanayagam was born in 1960 in Colombo, Ceylon (now Sri Lanka).
 When he was eight years old, he moved with his family to London, England, and at age 14, his family moved again to Honolulu, Hawaii, where he began writing.
-He studied at Punahou School in Honolulu and played cricket at the Honolulu Cricket Club.

 He then studied English literature at Haverford College, where he also captained their cricket team during his last year.
 Amirthanayagam has a master's degree in journalism from Columbia University.

 He is a diplomat in the U.S. Foreign Service, based currently in Washington, D.C.

 Work

 He writes poetry and essays in English, Spanish, French, Portuguese and Haitian Creole.
-His Spanish collections include " Isleno" (R.I.L.
+His Spanish collections include "Isleno" (R.I.L.
 Editores, Spain, 2021) El Infierno de los Pajaros (Resistencia, Mexico City), El Hombre que Recoge Nidos (CONARTE/Resistencia, Mexico), "Lirica a tiempo" (Mesa Redonda, Lima, 2020), Sin Adorno, lirica para tiempos neobarrocos (Universidad Autonoma de Nuevo León, Mexico, 2013).
 Ventana azul, was published by El Tapiz del Unicornio in February 2016 in Mexico City.
 In 2019, in Lima, "En busca de posada" was published by Editorial Apogeo, and Paolo 9 by Manofalsa.